Get Started - Skeleton

 5. Changeset are added as .md files within the /.changeset directory.

-6. You may edit or revise a Changeset right up until release.
+6. You may edit or revise a Changeset before your PR is merged.

-Changesets use semantic version.
+Changesets use semantic versioning.
 We recommend the following convention.

 VersionRole

-minorFor notable changes, such as a new features.
+minorFor notable changes, such as a new feature.

 patchFor small changes, such as a fixing a typo.

 Changeset descriptions will appear verbatim on the Changelog.
-Keep it short, semantic, and prefix this like branch names.
+Keep it short, semantic, and and include the same branch prefix.

 ---